EGI-Federation/fedcloud-documentation/source/training.rst

 training courses or self-paced learning modules.

-The training infrastructure is integrated with Check-in allowing trainers to generate short-living user accounts for training participants.
+The training infrastructure is integrated with Check-in allowing trainers to generate short-lived user accounts for training participants.
 Such accounts can identify students individually, and for a limited lifetime - typically few hours or days, depending on the length of the training event - allow them to interact with the services.